UST-QuAntiL/quantil-docs/docs/user-guide/publication.md

 ## Dereference Implementations

 !!! info
-    To dereference implementations, the user has to be in the ``Implementations Tab`` of the ``Publication Object View``, which can be reached by clicking on an implementation in the ``Implementation List View``.
+    To dereference implementations, the user has to be in the ``Implementations Tab`` of the ``Publication View``, which can be reached by clicking on an implementation in the ``Implementation List View``.

-To remove a reference to a publication, the user has to simply click on the ``Delete Button`` of an implementation in the ``Actions Column``.
+To remove a reference to a implementation, the user has to simply click on the ``Delete Button`` of an implementation in the ``Actions Column``.

 ![alt text](./../images/implementation/Unlink_Publication_-_Step_1.1.png "Dereference single implementation")

 Alternatively, use the check-boxes to select multiple implementations and then click on the ``Master Delete Button`` to unlink all of them at once.

 !!! note
-    ``Master Delete Button`` will only appear if at least one implementation is selected.
+    The ``Master Delete Button`` will only appear if at least one implementation is selected.

 ![alt text](./../images/implementation/Unlink_Publication_-_Step_1.2.png "Dereference multiple implementations")